zg56/TinyUrl/README.md

 # TinyUrl
 Small version of a TinyUrl Service via CLI in C#

-This console application demonstrates a Proof-of-Concept (POC) for a Tiny URL service.
+This console application demonstrates a Proof-of-Concept for a Tiny URL service.
 It allows users to create short URLs from long URLs, retrieve long URLs from short URLs, delete short URLs, and get statistics on the usage of short URLs.

 ## Features